 Life estates may be created in a simple deed setting out the various interests of the different parties.
 Property in a life estate avoids probate and thus also avoids MassHealth estate recovery if the life tenant receives MassHealth benefits.
-At the same time, the life tenant retains the exclusive right to live in the property -- she cannot be evicted by the remaindermen.
-In addition, when the remaindermen receive the property the get it with a step-up in basis which usually puts them in a much better tax situation.
+At the same time, the life tenant retains the exclusive right to live in the property—she cannot be evicted by the remaindermen.
+In addition, when the remaindermen receive the property, they get it with a step-up in basis which usually puts them in a much better tax situation.

 MassHealth Treatment of Creation or Sale of Life Estates